FALL / WINTER 2018

 partnered and individual dance skills, with technical focus style specific techniques.

-Our Program: Learn 'A' Dance
+Learn 'A' Dance

 Bonnie Doon Community Hall